GiovanniNoe02/Classification-of-Emotions-using-EMO-DB/README.txt

 Reproducing this project is straightforward:

 1. Upload the project folder to MyDrive in Google Drive.
-2. Unzip (or place) the ModelsWeights/ directory in the project folder.
+2. Place download.zip and the ModelsWeights/ directory in the project folder.
 3. Open the .ipynb notebooks in Google Colab.
 4. Run the notebooks:
    - To reproduce the exact results described in the report and presentation, execute the _with_saved_weights versions.
    - These versions are also significantly faster since model training (fitting) is skipped.